sparrc/cookbook/readme.md

 for a few more minutes and top with yogurt and dill.

-Zuppa Arcidossana -- 4 portions -- 30 minutes
+Zuppa Arcidossana
 ================================================================================

+- 4 portions
+- 30 minutes

+#### Ingredients:

 - 2 tbsp olive oil
 - 1 lb sweet italian sausage
-Heat oil over medium heat.
-When hot, add pepper, then add sausage in balls or crumbled.
-Cook until browned, about 4 minutes.

 - 4  carrots, diced
 - 4  sticks celery, diced
 - 1 large onion, diced
 - 4 cloves garlic, minced
-Add carrots, celery, onion, and garlic to pan.
-Cook over medium heat until vegetables soften and start to brown, about 15 minutes.
-Season with salt and pepper.

 - 1 can diced tomatoes
 - 3 cups stale french bread, in 1-inch pieces
 - 8 oz chard, kale, or spinach, roughly chopped
+- 2 cups water
+- 1/4 cup chopped parsley
+- 1/4 cup grated parmesan

+#### Directions:

+1. Heat oil over medium heat.
+When hot, add pepper, then add sausage in balls or crumbled.
+Cook until browned, about 4 minutes.
+1. Add carrots, celery, onion, and garlic to pan.
+Cook over medium heat until vegetables soften and start to brown, about 15 minutes.
+Season with salt and pepper.
-Add tomatoes and cook another 5 minutes.
+1. Add tomatoes and cook another 5 minutes.
 Add Bread and cook a few minutes.
 Add greens and cook until wilted.

-- 2 cups water
-Season with salt and pepper.
+1. Season with salt and pepper.
 Add about 2 cups water and cook for another 15 minutes, adding more water if needed.
 Consistency should be like a loose risotto rather than a soup.

-- 1/4 cup chopped parsley
-- 1/4 cup grated parmesan
-Season with salt and pepper to taste.
+1. Season with salt and pepper to taste.
 Stir in Parmesan and parsley and serve.

 Lemon roasted chicken -- 2 portions -- 30 minutes